-The Guidance Note also provides an explanation of the fundamental concepts that form the basis of the responsibilities of the credit union, its management and board in implementing effective liquidity policies and risk management practices to ensure the continued viability of the credit union in the best interest of its depositors and shareholders.
+This Interpretation and Approach Guidance provides an explanation of the fundamental concepts that form the basis for the responsibilities of the credit union, its management and its board in implementing effective liquidity policies and risk management practices to ensure the continued viability of the credit union in the best interest of its members.
+Additionally, this Guidance outlines FSRA's minimum expectations for the management of liquidity within a credit union.
+It sets out the criteria FSRA will use when evaluating the effectiveness of liquidity management practices.